ImranKibria/Urinalysis/README.md

 # Urinalysis
-A smartphone-based approach to accurately read the colors of a urine test strip for clinical diagnosis using Machine Learning.
+ This project proposes a smartphone-based approach to accurately read the colors of a urine test strip for clinical diagnosis using Machine Learning.

 	For execution: